 - Western Australian Local Government Association

-It is possible that the audit will also identify buildings within the scope of the audit that require further investigation and the Building Commission and relevant permit authority will work with building owners to ensure the cladding attached to their buildings meets the performance requirements of the Building Code of Australia.
+As buildings are identified as falling within the scope of the audit that require further investigation DMIRS and the relevant permit authority will work with building owners to ensure the cladding attached to their buildings does not pose an unacceptable risk of fire spread.

-The Department of Communities is the primary State Government contact for enquiries about the Foyer Oxford building.
+The Department of Communities is responsible for assessing state housing buildings, and is the primary State Government contact for enquiries about the cladding on these buildings.
+This includes the Foyer Oxford building in Leederville.

 Fire events in Australia and around the world highlight the need for building owners and occupants to remain vigilant about maintaining safety and knowing their emergency response in the case of a building fire.